 Pretty Chicken Pot Pie

-- Crust for a double pie I used prepared pie crust
+- 1 Crust for a single pie I used prepared pie crust

 - 2 sprigs fresh thyme leaves minced